thorin29/timelimit-server/docs/usage/docker.md

 ## Important

 The ``image: 'timelimit-server:latest'`` will not work out of the box.
-You have to build this image yourself (using ``sudo docker build -t timelimit-server .`` within the root directory of this git repository) or you can replace it by ``image: docker.timelimit.io/timelimit-server`` which will use prebuilt docker images.
+You have to build this image yourself (using ``sudo docker build -t timelimit-server --no-cache --pull .`` within the root directory of this git repository) or you can replace it by ``image: docker.timelimit.io/timelimit-server`` which will use prebuilt docker images.